in

 As we’ve discussed with our rib roasts, turkeys, and even chickens, salting your meat overnight allows it to penetrate DEEP into the meat for fuller flavor and moisture retention.

 The best way to do it is to set up a wire rack on a baking tray.
-Here is a great set if you don’t already own this must-have combo.

-It works great for dry brining all sorts of things including your thanksgiving turkey.
+It works great for dry brining all sorts of things including your Thanksgiving turkey.

 Use good KOSHER salt and sprinkle on all sides.
 No need to go overboard, just enough for a light sprinkling on all sides.